-A level Introductory topics in Psychology Psychology in context Issues and options in Psychology Social influence Memory Attachment Approaches in Psychology Psychopathology Biopsychology Research methods Issues and debates in Psychology Cognition and development Schizophrenia Assessment Paper 1: Introductory topics in Psych Paper 2: Psychology in context 1 hr 3 Paper 3: Issues and options in Psych 30 mins
+A level Introductory topics in Psychology Psychology in context Issues and options in Psychology Social influence Memory Attachment Approaches in Psychology Psychopathology Biopsychology Research methods Issues and debates in Psychology Cognition and development Schizophrenia Aggression Assessment

 Lessons generally take a discursive approach with importance being placed on the value of explanation and research.
 This is achieved through group work as well as whole class discussion.
 To understand how to conduct research using human samples, lessons also involve participating in psychological experiments.